kits-ab/kits/README.md

 - `npm run clean` – Removes all generated files
 - `npm run format` – Format the entire codebase using [Prettier](https://prettier.io)
 - `npm run lint` – Lints all code with [TSLint](https://palantir.github.io/tslint) and [Stylelint](https://stylelint.io)
-- `npm start` – Starts a local server with hot reloading enabled on <http://8000>
+- `npm start` – Starts a local server with hot reloading enabled on <http://localhost:8000>

 ### GraphQL

 All content that is read from Markdown, YAML or image files is exposed through GraphQL.

-TODO...
+You can explore the content by running `npm start` and going to <http://localhost:8000/___graphql>.

 ### License